-- 1. The Department of Human Services requires that the Housing Support Supplemental Service Rate (SSR) includes the following minimum necessary services related to: - A) Assistance with transportation; - B) Arranging meetings and appointments; - C) Arranging medical and social services; - D) Medication reminders; and - E) Up to 24-hour supervision. - 2.
-PHHS requires that for individuals in the HS-LTH Program, the following non-exhaustive list of services as well, outlined in a housing plan: - A) Help to find and apply for housing; - B) Tenant advocacy during landlord negotiation; - C) Assist individual with understanding of their lease; - D) Be available if problems arise with landlords, neighbors, etc.; and - E) Help to ensure community integration. - 3.
-Providers receiving the SSR are required to: - A) complete monthly, in-person, one-on-one check-ins with each individual receiving services where:
+- 1. The Department of Human Services requires that the Housing Support Supplemental Service Rate (SSR) includes the following minimum necessary services related to:

+- A) assistance with transportation;

+- B) arranging meetings and appointments;

+- C) arranging medical and social services;

+- D) medication reminders;

+- E) up to 24-hour supervision; and

+- F) provide, or refer individuals to, tenancy services or supports identified in the Professional Statement of Need.

+- 2. PHHS requires that for individuals in the HS-SH Program, the following non-exhaustive list of services as well, outlined in a housing plan:

+- A) help to find and apply for housing;

+- B) tenant advocacy during landlord negotiation;

+- C) assist individual with understanding of their lease;

+- D) be available if problems arise with landlords, neighbors, etc.; and

+- E) help to ensure community integration.

-- 1) the housing plan is reviewed and progress toward goals is discussed; - basic need fulfillment is discussed, including but not limited to, transportation, meeting/appointment arrangements, medical and/or social service needs, and if medication is taken as prescribed; and - an inspection of the living area occurs to ensure the client is safe and the housing unit healthy. - B) complete and/or attempt bi-weekly check-ins via agreed upon communication methods.
+- 3. Providers receiving the SSR are required to: - A) complete monthly, in-person, one-on-one check-ins with each individual receiving services where: - 1) the housing plan is reviewed and progress toward goals is discussed; - basic need fulfillment is discussed, including but not limited to, transportation, meeting/appointment arrangements, medical and/or social service needs, and if medication is taken as prescribed; and - 3) an inspection of the living area occurs to ensure the client is safe and the housing unit healthy. - B) complete and/or attempt bi-weekly check-ins via agreed upon communication methods.
 The monthly in-person check-in can count as one of the bi-weekly check-ins; - C) mediate concerns/issues/disagreements between individuals receiving services and themselves, and with their neighbors, if necessary; - ensure that clients have the means to contact providers should needs arise between check-ins for issues requiring provider attention.
 Providers must be available to address emergency issues on a twenty-four hour basis; - E) make appropriate referrals, with client consent, to county agencies and/or community providers to address issues that rise above the expertise of the provider managing the housing plan; and - F) develop and implement an approved transition plan with individuals who are leaving the housing unit where they are currently staying. - 4.
-Individuals receiving the SSR are not required to comply with the housing plan in order to maintain housing. - 5.
-All providers offering supplemental services must maintain case notes with, at a minimum, date and description of services provided to individual recipients (see Section X Documentation Requirements and Standards).
+Individuals receiving the SSR are not required to comply with the housing plan in order to maintain housing. - All providers offering supplemental services must maintain case notes with, at a minimum, date and description of services provided to individual recipients (see Section X Documentation Requirements and Standards). - 6.
+Non-LTH Supportive Housing Program providers who assist individuals through the SSR before transitioning to a different service provider must maintain both case notes as required by the SSR, document the date of service change, and keep a record of the active service provider.